lsrcz/grisette/README.md

 interface](https://hackage.haskell.org/package/grisette/docs/Grisette-Unified.html)
 to symbolic and concrete evaluations.
-GHC 9.0 or earlier, without the [QuickLook](https://dl.acm.org/doi/10.1145/3408971) type inference algorithm for impredicative types, may fail to resolve some constraints .
+GHC 9.0 or earlier, without the [QuickLook](https://dl.acm.org/doi/10.1145/3408971) type inference algorithm for impredicative types, may fail to resolve some constraints.
 You may need to provide additional constraints in your code to help the compiler.

-If you don't use the unified interface, Grisette should work fine with GHC 8.10 or later.

 ## Citing Grisette